andreamoro/GSC-Wrapper/README.md

 While this might be seen as a regression, the externalisation is a feature design choice to allow a more flexible approach to source the Google's authentication token, whether this could be via a web-form approach or via a TUI.

 ### Querying
-The core of this wrapper is based on the [`search analytics: query`](https://developers.google.com/webmaster-tools/v1/searchanalytics/query) API from Google, and with which you can pull out details from your GSC (Google Search Console Account).
+The core of this wrapper is based on the [`search analytics: query`](https://developers.google.com/webmaster-tools/v1/searchanalytics/query) API from Google, with which you can pull out details from your GSC (Google Search Console account).
 This class prepares the JSON payload to be queried and later consumed via the `Report` class.

+As opposed to Carty's original work, this class now supports methods' overloading and acceptance of specific types of arguments from a declarative set of enumerations.
+In addition, any not-allowed permutation is now prevented on the basis of Google's most recent specifications.
+Lastly, the specification of a filter whose key has previously been used will automatically drop the previous condition and replace it with the new one unless the optional `append` parameter is set to `True`.

+Method cascading has been preserved to allow for more object-oriented API construction.

 A report is automatically generated when the `get` method is recalled, in which case the full dataset is lazily returned.
-To obtain a snapshot of the data, use the `execute` method.
+To limit the data to the first batch, use the `execute` method.

 ***Search Type*** can be used to segment the type of insights you want to retrive.
 If you don't use this method, the default value used will be **web**.

+_Example:_
 ```py
 query.search_type(gsc_wrapper.search_type.IMAGE)
 ```